Using the green links below will guide you in identifying everything you will need to know about the certification process.

 At each step of the certification process, you are required to pass to the standard set through psychometric analysis and/or research that developed the adherence coding standards.
 For the Knowledge Exam, if you fail the first time, you must wait a minimum of four months before being eligible to re-take the exam.
-For the Case Conceptualization, if you fail the first time, you must resubmit the writeup before 6 months have elapsed.
-You will not be required to retake the Exam.
 For the Video coding, if you fail the first time you have 6 months to resubmit another three consecutive videos.
-If the client for whom the Case Conceptualization was approved is no longer available for video, a different client's sessions may be used but specific documentation will need to be submitted in that case.
+If the client first submitted is no longer available for video, a different client's sessions may be used but specific documentation will need to be submitted for that case.
 For any of these steps, failure the second time requires a 12 month wait.
 We encourage clinicians to obtain expert supervision and consultation in the event of experiencing a difficulty in passing the certification process.

 Congratulations!!
 You successfully passed the hurdles it took to get certified.
 That is really important for your clients, you, your clinic, the public and those who reimburse for DBT treatmment.
 Certification is an on-going process as explained in the green link "maintaining certification".
 Each year, at a minimum, come back and be sure we have all your current information in your profile.
 Our responsibility is to assure that you continue to practice DBT; that you maintain your mental health license in good standing; that you stay up-to-date regarding DBT, etc. Completing the information under this link will keep your listing active in the List of Certified Clinicians.
 As a service, we will keep track of your CE's if you'd like; access your profile as you complete any CE trainings and enter them right away.
 Your on-line profile will always be current.